vverst/gitlab-discord-bot/README.md

 The example configuration uses the security token `change_me`.
 It is **strongly recommended** you change it to something more secure, especially if your bridge will be reachable from the internet.

 ## GitLab Configuration
 You will need to be able to create webhooks on the GitLab repository you're wishing to bridge to Discord.
 When creating your webhook, you can choose which events you want to be posted to your bridge.

-You can also configure as many GitLab webhooks to your bridge as you want, in any arrangement across multiple projects and sites.
+For more details on creating a webhook on your GitLab repository, please see their [official documentation](https://docs.gitlab.com/ce/web_hooks/web_hooks.html).

 To properly set up the bridge with GitLab, you will need to set the Webhook URL to the bridge's webhook endpoint.
 If your bridge is accessible on `localhost:8080`, your URL will look like this: